dscv101/Arch-Hyprland/README.md

 - This script will install pipewire and will also disable or will uninstall pulseaudio.
 If you dont want it, edit install.sh, about line 191 and comment the line  `execute_script "pipewire.sh"` or you can simply just delete pipewire.sh in install-scripts directory before installing.

 #### ✨ Customize the packages to be installed
-- inside the install-scripts directory, you can edit 00-hypr-pkgs.sh.
-Care though as the Hyprland Dots may not work properly!
+- inside the install-scripts directory, you can edit 01-niri-pkgs.sh.
+Care though as the compatible dotfiles may not work properly!

 #### 🚩 Switching to SDDM assuming you have GDM installed and running
 - if you really want switch to SDDM from GDM, you need to disable the gdm first.